Learn something new every day

 More Info... by email

 Dural ectasia is a very common symptom associated with Marfan syndrome.
 This syndrome affects the way connective tissues develop and may have numerous implications for total health.
 In the case of dural ectasia, part of the spine or brain column called the dura, enlarges.
 Symptoms resulting from this are dependent on the individual case and the area where widening occurs.
 Commonly, people may experience some degree of pain, and treatment is directed toward managing pain symptoms.

 In most cases, dural ectasia affects the dura in the lower spine, and might include additional features.
 Some people also develop cysts in the area affected, which may worsen symptoms.
-It’s believed that the condition is most likely to develop in the lower spine because fluid pressure on the dura is highest in these areas.
-Nevertheless, there is occasional presentation of dural ectasia elsewhere, such as farther up the spine on the neck or upper back.
+It’s believed the condition is most likely to develop in the lower spine because fluid pressure on the dura is highest in these areas.
+Nevertheless, there may be occasional presentation of the symptoms elsewhere, such as farther up the spine on the neck or upper back.

 When such symptoms present, especially if a person has one of the predisposing conditions mentioned, most doctors order magnetic resonance imaging (MRI) of the spine to confirm or rule out dural ectasia.
 Other scans are sometimes utilized but studies have shown them to be less accurate in visualizing the problem.
 Much of the medical community agrees that MRI is the best diagnostic technique.